Knotx/knotx-fragments/handler/README.md

 The default `body` value is empty content.

 #### Inline Payload Action
-Inline Payload Action puts JSON / JSON Array in Fragment payload with specified key (alias).
+Inline Payload Action puts JSON / JSON Array in Fragment payload with a specified key (alias).
 Its configuration looks like:
 ```hocon
 factory = "inline-payload"